Loading ...

 • How you handle sensitive staff data;

-It would also be a good practice to explain what kind of data is being collected and why.
-As the general public grows more aware of how valuable their personal information is, many become more conscious of data security.
-Being transparent in your policy should show your staff you have no malicious intentions and will protect their valuable data.
+It is also beneficial to explain what type of data is being collected and why.
+As the general public becomes increasingly aware of the value of their personal information, many individuals are becoming more conscious of data security.
+Being transparent in your policy should demonstrate to your staff that you have no malicious intentions and will protect their valuable data.

 6. Flexible Working

-Flexible working is becoming more commonplace, especially since the coronavirus pandemic.
-By law, employees who care for adults or children aged under 16 (or under 18 if they are disabled) can request flexible working.
-If you’ve decided to either keep or newly introduce flexible working to your company, your handbook should detail:
+Flexible working is becoming increasingly common, especially since the coronavirus pandemic.
+By law, employees who care for adults or children under the age of 16 (or under 18 if they are disabled) can request flexible working.
+If you have chosen to maintain or introduce flexible working in your company, your handbook should outline:

-If any of your staff operate on a flexitime basis, and you find it hard to keep track, it doesn’t mean the approach doesn’t work.
+If any of your staff operate on a flexitime basis and you find it hard to keep track, it doesn’t mean the approach doesn’t work.
 You just need the right software to support it.
-For example, Timesheet Portal’s flexitime module automatically keeps track of how many extra hours your staff worked and deducts those hours when they take time off.
-The timesheets are fully configurable too, with different accumulation, deduction and capping rules.
+For example, Timesheet Portal’s flexitime module automatically tracks how many extra hours your staff worked and deducts those hours when they take time off.
+The timesheets are fully configurable too, with different accumulation, deduction, and capping rules.

 7. Misconduct and Disciplinary

 Hopefully, you won’t ever need to reference this section, but it’s a key policy to include nonetheless.
-It should define what employee misconduct is, the procedures taken in order to address it and then detail the consequences.
-It’s best to keep your policy flexible by explaining that your company reserves the right to judge each case independently.
-However, you should name the specific offences that would result in severe disciplinary actions, such as suspension or termination.
+It should define what constitutes employee misconduct, outline the procedures for addressing it, and detail the consequences.
+It’s best to keep your policy flexible by stating that your company reserves the right to evaluate each case independently.
+However, you should specify the particular offences that would lead to severe disciplinary actions, such as suspension or termination.

-As well as your disciplinary policy, you should include sections for policies on general leave (i.e. when a member of staff wants to leave your business), redundancies and what happens in a scenario of a termination.
-Most businesses add clauses such as forbidding former employees to work for a competitor for a certain period or to stay in contact with any of the clients or suppliers.
-This is also where you should talk about things like severance pack entitlement, accumulated holiday pay and other things related to the employee leaving your company.;
+In addition to your disciplinary policy, you should include sections outlining policies on general leave (i.e., when a member of staff wants to leave your business), redundancies, and what occurs in the event of termination.
+Most businesses add clauses that prohibit former employees from working for a competitor for a specified period or from maintaining contact with any clients or suppliers.
+This is also the section where you should discuss matters such as severance pack entitlement, accumulated holiday pay, and other issues related to the employee leaving your company.

 Summary

-Although every company’s handbook will be different, based on how their internal and external processes are handled, some clauses are simply necessary to be included.
+Although every company’s handbook will differ based on how their internal and external processes are handled, some clauses are simply necessary to include.
 Quite a few of them are legally required, while others serve as pillars of ‘business common sense’.
-Either way, these fundamental sections are important for a reason - they protect both you and your employees from unforeseen circumstances by giving you pointers on how to behave.
+Either way, these fundamental sections are important for a reason - they protect both you and your employees from unforeseen circumstances by providing guidance on how to behave.

 An employee handbook should clearly outline the fundamental rules and values of the business.
-The rest of it can be as customised to your needs as it has to be.
-All in all, the purpose of a worker’s handbook is to be a tool for uniting your teams by giving them a set of clear, uniform rules to follow.
-It can and should be used as onboarding material when greeting new hires to the team as it will communicate to them what are the overall expectations and standards in your organisation.
+The rest can be customised to your needs as necessary.
+Overall, the purpose of a worker’s handbook is to serve as a tool for uniting your teams by providing them with a set of clear, uniform rules to follow.
+It can and should be used as onboarding material for new hires, as it will communicate the overall expectations and standards in your organisation.

 Do you have an employee handbook?
 Let’s write one!